runely/calendar-homey/README.md

 :exclamation:
 The library used in this app to parse the calendars, **[node-ical](https://github.com/jens-maus/node-ical)**, does `NOT` use the `X-WR-TIMEZONE` property to parse timezones.
-Instead, it uses the `BEGIN:VTIMEZONE` sections to parse timezones!
+Instead, it uses timezone per event!
+If no timezone is registered on an event, the event is assumed to be in UTC.

 :exclamation:
 This means that if your calendar provider only uses the `X-WR-TIMEZONE` property, this app will assume your events is always in UTC!

-:exclamation:
-If your events are created with the timezone `Customized Time Zone` (you will see this when opening the .ics file in a text editor), the events are most likely created with the correct datetime and should not have a timezone applied.
-The local timezone will Therefore `NOT` be applied to these events!

 ## Usage